HistoryThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

 Unknown.
-Increasingly, the role of HHV-6(HHV-7), possibly also HHV-8, is discussed, especially since their antigens were detectable in the lesions and the disease responds to antiviral substances such as aciclovir.
-An association with H1N1 virus has been reported in individual cases.
-This association could not be confirmed in a larger series of studies (Demirkan S et al. 2019).
-Likewise, associations with other viruses(EBV, CMV) could not be demonstrated.
+Increasingly, the role of the herpesviruses HHV-6(HHV-7), possibly also HHV-8, is discussed, especially since their antigens were detectable in the lesions and the disease responds to antiviral substances such as aciclovir.

 ManifestationThis section has been translated automatically.

-Occurring in healthy people aged 10-35 years.
+Occurring in healthy individuals between the ages of 10-35 years (Leung AKC et al. 2021).
 Occurrence of pityriasis rosea in children <10 years of age is uncommon.
-Females seem to be preferentially affected (m:w = 1:2).
-Worldwide equally occurring.
+Females appear to be preferentially affected (m:w = 1:2).
+Equal occurrence worldwide.
 Endemic occurrence possible especially in spring and autumn.

 LocalizationThis section has been translated automatically.